Skip to main content

 Alexander Pyles

-He helps student journalists use metrics, social media and other digital storytelling tools to maximize the audience for projects published by CNS and the Howard Center for Investigative Journalism.
+He helped student journalists use metrics, social media and other digital storytelling tools to maximize the audience for projects published by CNS and the Howard Center for Investigative Journalism.
 He also teaches related courses on interactive design and social media strategy.

 Previously, he was a reporter and editor for several news organizations.